-At the Law Office of George Gedulin, we ensure our client’s rights are protected and that the laws is being applied appropriately at every step of a case.
-Our team understands the intricacies of possession, possession for sale, trafficking, and other drug related charges, and attorney Gedulin is highly skilled in developing defense strategies that get results.
+At The Law Office of George Gedulin, our San Diego drug crimes lawyer ensures our client’s rights are protected and that the laws are being applied appropriately at every step of a case.
+Our team understands the intricacies of possession, possession for sale, trafficking, and other drug-related charges, and Attorney Gedulin is highly skilled in developing defense strategies that get results.

 Drug offenses in California courts are among the most often prosecuted crimes.
 There are various levels of drug charges that can be brought against an individual.
 These can range from simple possession of marijuana or a controlled substance, to transport and distribution.
 Conviction of a drug crime can have significant and lasting penalties including incarceration, fines, seizure of assets, loss of drivers’ license and registration as a narcotics offender.
 It is always important that a skilled San Diego Criminal Lawyer act quickly on your behalf to ensure the best defense of your case.

 In drug crime cases the State provides Drug Diversion programs including “PC 1000” which is a California Penal Code Section permitting alternative sentencing for first-time offenders.
 This program allows for judgment to be deferred with an ultimate result being a dismissal of criminal charges following the successful completion of an educational program.
 Charges of drug transportation or the intent to sell have much harsher penalties than simple possession, an experienced and skilled defense team can help your charges to be dismissed or lowered significantly.